ocaml/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 ```
 We need to pass an inspected expression to the `match … with …` construct.
 The `function …` is a special form of an anonymous function that takes a parameter and forwards it to a `match … with …` construct, as shown above.

-> Warning: Wrapping product types with parentheses turns them into a single parameter.
+**Warning**: Wrapping product types with parentheses turns them into a single parameter.
 ```ocaml
 # type t =
   | C1 of int * bool